 - Send UND your FAFSA information by using school code 003005.
 Apply early as funding is not guaranteed!

 - Complete your FAFSA by UND's February 1 priority deadline.

 - Apply for Housing.
 UND's priority housing application deadline is February 1.

 - Choose your college (UND – of course!) and notify all the others that you won't be attending.

 - Confirm you're attending UND by paying the $200 nonrefundable Enrollment Confirmation Deposit by May 1.

 - Watch for information to RSVP for UND's New Student Transition Program to help you get advised and registered for classes.

 - Request your high school and applicable colleges / universities to send all final transcripts to UND after graduation.

-- Attend New Student Orientation in the summer to meet future classmates, register for classes and get your questions answered.
+- Attend the New Student Transition Program in the summer to meet future classmates, register for classes and get your questions answered.